Smart Contract Audit Cost: 2026 Complete Pricing Guide

 When should I start budgeting for my smart contract audit?

-Start budgeting for your smart contract audit price at the beginning of your development cycle, not at the end.
+Start budgeting at the beginning of your development cycle, not at the end.
 Allocate between 10–20% of your total development budget for security reviews.
 Engage auditors for an initial design review once your architecture is finalized, then commission a full codebase audit when your contracts reach feature-complete status.
-This approach catches design-level flaws early and avoids the cost and delay of post-development architectural rewrites.
+This approach catches design-level flaws early and avoids costly post-development rewrites.
 Explore our full blockchain project cost planning guide for a complete budgeting framework.